What you'll receive

 The provision of a scholarship is conditional on successful application and admission to the IF49 Doctor of Philosophy or IF80 Master of Philosophy course.
 Eligibility for admission to a research degree is determined by the Graduate Research Centre.

-Applicants will be assessed against the Faculty of Law admission criteria - domestic only.
+Applicants will be assessed against the Faculty of Creative Industries, Education and Social Justice admission Doctor of Philosophy eligibility criteria.

 How to apply